 American Jewish University is a thriving center of Jewish resources and talent built upon core values of Jewish Learning, Culture, Ethics, Leadership and Peoplehood.
-In 2007, the University of Judaism acquired with the Brandeis-Bardin Institute, creating a landmark entity, from then on known as American Jewish University.
+In 2007, the University of Judaism acquired the Brandeis-Bardin Institute, creating a landmark entity, from then on known as American Jewish University.
 This new organization now boasts two campuses, a single vision and a shared future.
 Today, American Jewish University is one of the largest and most innovative Jewish institutions in the country.

 Heartened by our vibrant Jewish community, we continue to add faculty, expand our curriculum and develop innovative academic programs that prepare undergraduate, graduate and rabbinical students for rewarding lives – as leaders in the Jewish community as well as society at large.
 Our graduates are making a difference in the world.